-SOCIAL AND EMOTIONAL EDUCATION (“SEE”) comprises a comprehensive Facilitators’ Manual, together with two volumes of engaging, values-themed Learning Modules.
+SOCIAL AND EMOTIONAL EDUCATION (“SEE”) comprises a comprehensive Facilitators’ Manual, together with two volumes of engaging, values-themed Learning Modules that are ideal for PSHE, SMSC and British Values schemes of work.
 To deepen learning and ensure it is relevant to modern life, the modules are full of illustrative activities, such as:

 SEE uses the following familiar teaching techniques to deliver the values:

 This experiential learning course is specifically designed to encourage discussion, debate and dialogue about the challenges of life and how best to manage them.
 A key element of this programme is a FORUM in which students can discuss their emotions and feelings about the lesson’s theme.
 By doing so, they: